Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Method

-The final attention mask $\mM \in \{-\infty, 0\}^{n \times n}$ used in the attention operation of \eqn{sparseattn} is obtained by flattening frame and spatial indices: $M_{is + k, js + l} = \tilde M_{i,j,k,l}$. \fig{patterns}(c) shows a detailed example mask we use in HunyuanVideo for generating a 253-frame 720p video.

-This strategy preserves spatial interactions with high temporal proximity while employing sparse sampling for distant frames to maintain efficiency.
-To further enhance video quality, we also incorporate an attention sink~\cite{xiaoefficient,xi2025sparse}, ensuring that every token attends to tokens in the first frame.
+The final attention mask $\mM \in \{-\infty, 0\}^{n \times n}$ used in the attention operation of \eqn{sparseattn} is obtained by flattening frame and spatial indices: $M_{is + k, js + l} = \tilde M_{i,j,k,l}$.
+For better quality, we incorporate an attention sink~\cite{xiaoefficient,xi2025sparse} as the first frame's attention is crucial. \fig{patterns}(c) shows a example mask we use in HunyuanVideo for generating a 253-frame 720p video.
+This strategy keeps spatial interactions with high temporal proximity while using sparse sampling for distant frames to maintain efficiency.

 \myparagraph{Relation to SVG.} \method unifies spatial and temporal attention in SVG~\cite{xi2025sparse} using a single attention mask.
 Specifically, the central band (band 0 in \fig{patterns}(a)) of our mask already captures dense spatial interactions, effectively subsuming the spatial attention in SVG.
-For temporal attention, SVG overlooks temporal decay, allocating unnecessary computation to distant frames with limited relevance.
-In contrast, \method reduces attention to these peripheral regions and reallocates the budget toward tokens nearer in time, achieving both improved efficiency and enhanced modeling of local temporal dynamics.
+For temporal attention, SVG overlooks temporal decay, allocating unnecessary computation to distant frames with low relevance.
+In contrast, \method reduces attention to these regions and reallocates the budget toward tokens nearer in time, achieving both improved efficiency and enhanced modeling.

 \myparagraph{Complexity analysis.} The computational cost of our method is proportional to the number of zeros in the attention mask $\tilde \mM$.
 When the number of frames $f$ is large, we derive the following upper bound: